capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 different tasks differently on groups of servers, it looked something like
 this:

-{% highlight ruby %}
+{% prism ruby %}
+    # Capistrano 2.0.x
     task :restart do
       parallel do |session|
         session.when "in?(:app)", "/u/apps/social/script/restart-mongrel"
         session.when "in?(:web)", "/u/apps/social/script/restart-apache"
-    session.else "echo nothing to do" end end
+        session.else "echo nothing to do"
+      end
+    end
-{% endhighlight %}
+{% endprism %}

 This always felt a little unclean, and indeed it's a hack that was originally implemeted to facilitate rolling deployments at a large German firm by a